 How does CDAC advance access to justice?

 CDAC provides training and resources for speech-language pathologists to work as communication intermediaries to assist people communicating in police, legal and justice situations.
-We also provide a database of communication intermediaries where justice professionals can find an intermediary to support a victim, witness or accused person who has a speech, language and communication disability.
+We also provide a database of communication intermediaries where justice professionals can find an intermediary to support a victim, witness or accused person who has a speech, language and communication disabilities.
 CDAC provides access to justice.

 How does CDAC provide information to people who have speech, language and communication disabilities?